 Meets on the first Wednesday every two months.
-You can view the Children’s Partnership terms of reference.
+You can view the Children’s Partnership terms of reference here.

 The functions of this group are:

-Meets first Wednesday every two months, alternating with the Children’s Partnership.
+Meets on the first Wednesday every two months, alternating with the Children’s Partnership.

 The remit of these groups is to work collaboratively and improve outcomes for children, young people and their families through the effective local coordination and management of children’s services and resources.
 The voluntary sector representative on each CSMG should link into the relevant Voluntary Sector Forum to help ensure coordinated representation of the sector.